kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 `condp` can usually help us factor it out.
 In our case, we test the value of "answer" for equality with some string in every test expression.

-This is a great case for `condp`, which take a binary predicate - that is, a function that take two arguments and returns a boolean value, e.g. `=` - an expression to use as the righthand side in every test, and any number of lefthand expression/result pairs.
-It can also take an optional default value to use if none of the prior tests were truthy.
+This is a great case for `condp`, which takes 1) a binary predicate -- that is, a function that take two arguments and returns a boolean value, e.g. `=` 2) an expression to use as the righthand side in every test, and 3) any number of lefthand test-expression/result pairs.
+It can also take 4) an optional default value to use if none of the prior tests were truthy.

 ```clojure